Combo Brows or Microblading? Patchy Brow Hair Decides It

 The technique is more complex for combo — the shading component adds time to the session.
 But I don’t charge more for the added complexity.
 The goal is the best result for the client, and that means recommending the right technique regardless of which takes more time.

-Both techniques require an annual refresher to maintain color and density.
-How often depends on your skin type and how you care for your brows between sessions.
+Both techniques eventually need a refresher to maintain color and density — that one is genuinely optional, unlike the 6-8 week touch-up.
+How soon depends on your skin type and how you care for your brows between sessions.
 Clients with oilier skin or those who spend significant time in the sun may need their refresher closer to the 12-month mark.
-Clients with drier skin who protect their brows from UV can often go 18-24 months.
+Clients with drier skin who keep their brows out of the sun usually make it to eighteen months.
+Dry skin doesn’t stretch the window past that, though — it lands in the same place normal skin does, which is the opposite of what most skin-type charts will tell you.
 See why microblading fades for the full breakdown.

 Side-by-Side Comparison